-Carefully consider the climate you will be skiing in: how warm or cold is it?
+Where will you be skiing in your new jacket?
+Some things you should ask yourself about the climate are: how warm or cold is it?
 How wet or dry?
 Do you ski mostly in the Canadian Rockies or the North East where temperatures are frequently in the negatives?
-Or are you skiing in California where temps are moderate and the sun makes frequent appearances?
-If you are in these colder climes you will want to buy a jacket with more insulation and wind resistance.
-In warmer environments you may be looking for a jacket with lots of ventilation potential like the Patagonia Untracked - Women's or a 3-in-1 type jacket so you can separate the layers and leave the insulating layer behind on warmer days.
+Or are you skiing in California where temps are moderate, and the sun makes frequent appearances?
+If you are in these colder climes, you will want to buy a jacket with more insulation and wind resistance.
+In warmer environments you may be looking for a jacket with lots of ventilation potential like the Patagonia Untracked - Women's that you can decide what layers you want to wear underneath or a 3-in-1 type jacket so you can separate the layers and leave the insulating layer behind on warmer days.

-Do you ski somewhere with a wetter maritime climate like Costal British Columbia, or do you stick to regions with dry powder and less rain like Utah or Montana?
+Do you ski somewhere with a wet maritime climate like Coastal British Columbia, or do you stick to regions with dry powder and less rain like Utah or Montana?
 If you will be in an area with a lot of wet precipitation and warmer temperatures you may want to consider getting a jacket with higher water resistance, such as Gore-Tex.
-Water resistance is slightly less important in colder, dryer climates.
+Water resistance is slightly less critical in colder, dryer climates.

-When choosing your ski jacket you should consider its intended use.
+When choosing your ski jacket, you should consider its intended use.
 Hardshells are lighter weight, more versatile, and more technical jackets that are typically used for high-output activities such as backcountry skiing and mountaineering.
-A hardshell is an outer layer that is waterproof, breathable, durable, and usually has the ability to vent.
+A hardshell is an outer layer that is waterproof, breathable, durable, and usually can vent.
 It is also typically much lighter than an average insulated ski jacket since it is not insulated whatsoever and usually has no ski-specific features.
-We tested 3 ski specific hardshell jackets this season that all came with features like powder skirts and goggle pockets –but no insulation.
+We tested three ski specific hardshell jackets this season that all came with features like powder skirts and goggle pockets –but no insulation.
 This gives you the ability to tailor your insulation underneath to the weather outside, making the jacket more versatile for different weather and conditions.
 Hardshell jackets can be very expensive because they tend to incorporate higher-end membrane technologies.
 Reference our Hardshell Buying Advice for more information on waterproof fabrics.

-Insulated ski jackets are made specifically for keeping you warm while riding the lifts and going downhill.
-Manufacturers have put a lot of thought into how these jackets can best serve their users in this specific function.
+Insulated ski jackets are made especially for keeping you warm while riding the lifts and going downhill.
+Companies have put a lot of thought into how to keep you comfortable out there on the slopes and tailored features specifically for this function.
 They include features like goggle pockets, pass pockets, and powder skirts.
-These jackets (like most of the jackets in this review) come with some type of insulation, either down or synthetic insulation, such as Primaloft, to keep you warm while sitting on the lift.
-Because of these features, they are heavier than a hardshell, which is acceptable since you're not carrying it around while hiking uphill.
+These jackets (like most of the jackets in this review) come with some insulation, either down or synthetic insulation, such as Primaloft, to keep you warm while sitting on the lift.
+Because of these features, they are heavier and bulkier than a hardshell, which is acceptable since you're not carrying it around while hiking uphill.

 Softshells should also be mentioned briefly in this section.
 They are made out of a stretchier, less waterproof material that tends to be more comfortable and significantly more breathable, but are intended for dryer days of use.
 Softshells are usually heavier than a hardshell.
 For more information on softshell jackets read our softshell jacket review.